ProIntegritate/AutoSBOM/README.md

 Basically these extract the Reflection.Assemblys + References from the resource file and outputs them into a CSV format.
 Please note that there is no XML/JSON formatting, if you want that - add it yourself.

-Your job is to import theproject.assets.json file as an Embedded Resource into the project/solution.
+Your job is to import the "project.assets.json" file as an Embedded Resource into the project/solution.
 After that, you just call the function and it will spit out all the packages.

 A VB .NET + C# versions available.
 Works with .NET5 and up, 4.8 and below are NOT supported.